 The Capstone Celebration takes place in April of the second year of the concentration.
 It is the culmination of two years of dedicated work that is shared within the wider LFA community.
 Students will present their findings, progress, and share their personal growth in a variety of creative and thought-provoking ways!

 Several of our courses contain a travel component which offers our students unparalleled experiential learning experiences to complement a rigorous curriculum.
 These programs allow any student enrolled in the courses to put into action what they study and to truly become even more inspired global citizens.
+Annually, nearly 25% of LFA students are offered the chance to travel with their teachers and classmates with no additional program cost.
+We are proud to be able to currently offer these types of experiences in several language, science, and arts courses.

 In Morocco, post-AP level French students enrolled in Le monde francophone live with families to participate in daily life and further their understanding of identity and cultural duality.
 Staying in a remote mountain village allows our students to connect with different generations of Arab and Berber Moroccans.
 In Guadeloupe, the intriguing balance of living in France in the Americas is best experienced in-person when our French students are linguistically and culturally immersed in the fascinating, multicultural aspects of Guadeloupean culture and identity.